yudakov21/task_management_api/README.md

 Endpoints for working with tasks:

     POST /api/task/ — create a task.
-    GET /api/task/ — retrieve a list of all tasks.
     GET /api/task/{id} — retrieve a single task by its ID.
     PUT /api/task/{id} — update a task.
     DELETE /api/task/{id} — delete a task.